shermanlxm728/pet-store/README.md

 ![image](https://user-images.githubusercontent.com/86971702/124503302-44416700-dd93-11eb-9a5a-a7d35cae0f01.png)

-Tests are be included with the code.
+Tests are included with the code.

-All code should be available for review in a git repository of your choosing.
-Include documentation on how to run the app
+## Setup
+### Requirements
+* Should use Java 11 or higher.
+Previous versions of Java are un-tested.
+* Use Maven 3.6.0 or higher